 - Attempts to cause or intentionally, knowingly or recklessly causes serious bodily injury to a child younger than 6 years of age when the offender is 18 years of age or older

-Aggravated Assault as a Strike Offense
+Aggravated Assault Strike Offense

 Pennsylvania has instituted a “three strikes” law requiring the imposition of severe mandatory prison sentences for individuals convicted of second and subsequent “crimes of violence.”
 An aggravated assault conviction involving an attempt to inflict serious bodily injury – or an actual infliction of serious bodily injury – on a person is considered a strike offense under Pennsylvania’s 3 strikes law.